 - What Year Is This?: Willow asks Buffy what year she thinks it is, and the answer is 1775.

 - What the Hell Is That Accent?: SMG's attempt at an English accent.
 Suddenly, David Boreanaz's Irish brogue doesn't seem so bad.

 - Wig, Dress, Accent: Buffy rounds out her costume with an appropriately humongous brown wig.

 - Workaholic: Giles proposing to Buffy that they send their night off practicing some battle techniques.
 Buffy says he needs to get a life, and Giles protests that he has many relaxing hobbies.
 Like "cross-referencing."

 - Played for laughs as the girls are perusing the Watcher Diaries for hot babes from Angel's time.
 Buffy finds one who's particularly "coiffed."
 Willow notes that this lady was probably "a noble-woman or something" and that being pretty was her job.
 Then clearly, Buffy retorts, "this girl was a workholic."

-- You Must Be Cold: Soldier!Xander puts his army shirt around Cordelia's shoulders; she's so pleasantly surprised she doesn't even snark at him.
+- You Must Be Cold: Xander, under the influence of his soldier costume, puts his army shirt around Cordelia's shoulders; she's so pleasantly surprised she doesn't even snark at him.